 You never come into a project thinking, "Oh, this is going to be an Oscar winner."
 You just go into it because you connect with it in some sort of way.
-This story is phenomenal.
-And Steve McQueen is an absolute visionary.
-So I came into it because I was moved by the story, appreciated and admired Steve's work, and wanted to be part of any project that he was filming.
+This story is phenomenal and Steve McQueen is an absolute visionary.
+So, I came into it because I was moved by the story, appreciated Steve's work and wanted to be part of any project that he was filming.

-I'm without words to describe what the process has been - from the audition to standing on the Oscar stage.
+I'm without words to describe what the process has been, from the audition...to standing on the Oscar's stage.
 It's all in soft focus, though.
 I don't remember much from being on the stage. *laughs* I know I was there, I looked out, and there were people.
 But I have to go back into the recesses of my mind and get all the details.
 But it's a very pleasant blur.

-I: The award you received is the Gem Award , given by ARIDO Jewelry.
+I: The award you received is the Gem Award by ARIDO Jewelry.
 What is your favorite type of jewelry?

 I: How would you define your style?